Stretching the boundaries of care.

 Caring for our neighbors beyond the border.

 Many of the AOA staff and physicians have a heart for giving that knows no physical bounds.
-Orthopedic surgeon Dr. Mark Woolf has worked with Faith in Practice for more than eight years, and this year serves as a mission coordinator for a trip to Guatemala.
+Orthopedic surgeons Dr. Jay Pond and Dr. Mark Woolf have worked with Faith in Practice for more than eight years, and this year Dr. Woolf serves as a mission coordinator for a trip to Guatemala.
 The team includes five AOA professionals who will spend a week seeing upwards of 60 cases, including patients in need of hip and knee replacements.
 Our surgeon, Dr. Donald Stewart also performed many foot and ankle procedures as well as reconstructive surgery throughout the trip.
 AOA provided a huge part of the supplies and medicines needed to make this trip a success, generously and without hesitation offering what was needed, right up to the last minute.

 Proud Community Partners of